ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 * Fall back to mobile BankID policy for OtherDevice flow
 * Enum for setting policy instead of string
 * Allow only low risk level transactions by default.
-* Replaced expired embedded BankID certificate for test environment FPTestcert4_20220818.p12 with new certificate from BankID FPTestcert5_20240610.p12.
+* Replace embedded BankID certificate for the test environment FPTestcert4_20220818.p12, with the three new versions of the client certificate FPTestcert5_20240610.p12, FPTestcert5_20240610.pem and FPTestcert5_20240610-legacy.pfx.
+Make it configurable which version to use.
+For compatibility reasons use FPTestcert5_20240610-legacy.pfx by default.

 ---